philipparndt/vscode-markdown-tables/README.md

 ### New features/fixes compared to the original version

 - Use EOL character form vscode.TextEditor
-- Keep current indentation of the table when formatting
+- Keep the current indentation of the table when formatting
-- Avoid flicker during navigation without change
+- Avoid flickering during navigation without change
 - Support insert a column left to the current position
 - Toggle the table mode using the status item
 - Gherkin feature file support